DualSapiens/cs207-FinalProject/docs/source/Implementation.rst

 Elementary Operations Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Elementary operations include `Addition`, `Multiplication`, `Subtraction`, `Division`, `Negation`, `Power`, and overload the existing operations.
+Elementary operations include `Addition`, `Multiplication`, `Subtraction`, `Division`, `Power`, `Pos`, and `Neg`, and overload the existing operations.
 They are defined as subclasses of `Operation`.
 User-defined functions involving these operations will be instances of an operation subclass, corresponding to the operation applied at the last step in the computational graph.

 Elementary Functions Classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Elementary functions include `sin`, `cos`, `tan`, and their inverses,`exp` and `log`, and `abs`.
+Elementary functions include `Sin` and `Cos`, `Exp` and `Log`, and `Sqrt`.
 A user wishing to define a function with these operations must import them from the `autodiff.math` module prior to defining the function.
 As with elementary operations, user-defined functions using elementary functions will be instances of the elementary function if it is the last step applied in the computational graph.
 An external dependency of our package is `numpy`, which allows us to carry out the elementary operations within our subclasses.

 The `Array` Class
 ^^^^^^^^^^^^^^^^^^^^
 The `Array` Class is used to define vector-valued functions.
 A user wishing to define a vector valued function can express their function as an instance of `Array`, which takes as its argument a list of the components of the function.
-Its methods are the following:
+It includes methods to collectively return the values, derivatives, and gradient of its components as follows:

 .. code-block:: python

     Array:
+        Attributes:
+            value
         Methods:
-            der(self, op)
+            der(self, var_op)
+            grad(self, var_ops)

+An initialized instance of the `Array` class supports indexing through `__getitem__` and entry re-assignment through `__setitem__`.
+Note that instances of the `Array` Class are not themselves `autodiff` objects; rather, the components of an `Array` instance are `autodiff` objects.

 The `IDAllocator` Class
 ^^^^^^^^^^^^^^^^^^^^^^^^^